ChiSox rally for 6-4 win over Indians after getting Kimbrel - WHIZ News

 TRAINER’S ROOM

-White Sox: LF Eloy Jimenez (groin tightness) remained out day to day after leaving Wednesday’s game in Kansas City.
+White Sox: LF Eloy Jimenez (groin tightness) remained out and day-to-day after leaving Wednesday’s game in Kansas City.
 The slugger had just returned Monday from a pectoral tear that had kept him out all season.

 UP NEXT